nvictus/pqdict/README.rst

 - O(log n) insertion of a new item

-Additionally, an index maps elements to their location in the heap and is kept up to date as the heap is manipulated.
-As a result, pqdict also supports:
+Additionally, an index maps each key to its element's location in the heap and is kept up to date as the heap is manipulated.
+As a result, ``pqdict`` also supports:

 - O(1) lookup of any item by key